 - User Support

-- When it comes to user support, Adobe has a dedicated support team which can be accessed via phone or through online tickets.
+- When it comes to user support, Adobe has a dedicated support team that can be accessed via phone or through online tickets.
 Not only does Adobe provide direct support, but Adobe ColdFusion communities are also readily available to help assist struggling developers to troubleshoot.
 There are many testing tools built into CF and developed online testing tools that can be used to assist users.

 - Lucee also has a great support group although Lucee is more community-based.
 Members help each other to solve problems.
 If you are a member of Lucee Association Switzerland, you may find light technical support through the Association.
 For larger scale Lucee applications and troubleshooting, third-party commercial support services are available.
 Abode’s direct user support is still preferred in many circles as a better support solution.

 - Update Schedule